DavidPeterson002/Tooling/README.md

 ### Step 5 — Verify That Setup was Successful
 * A. Close down the current Hyper terminal and quit the application.
-* B. Re-launch Hyper.
+* B. Re-launch Git Bash terminal.
-* C. Type the following commands into the Hyper terminal:
+* C. Type the following commands into the terminal:
 ```
 mongo --version
 ```